emr-dk/emr-dk/README.md

 </p>

 This is my Github profile and repository.
 This is where I keep all the random bits and bobs I am working on.
-If you wanna see some of the larger applications and stuff I have built check out my other site at [hvor.io](http://www.hvor.io)
+If you wanna see some of the larger applications and stuff I have built check out my other site at [hvor.io](http://www.hvor.io) (which is currently under construction).

 - 🔭 I’m currently working for the City of Copenhagen, Denmark 🇩🇰
 - 🌍 Geospatial Engineer and Analyst